Katie Derham: ITN 1998–2010

-BBC (2010 onwards)
+BBC, 2010 onwards

-In April 2010 it was announced that Derham was to return to the BBC.
+In April 2010, it was announced that Derham was to return to the BBC.
 Derham has an arts brief, including fronting the coverage of the Proms for BBC Two, BBC Four and BBC Radio 3.

 Derham is a presenter of Radio 3's Afternoon on 3 and Breakfast programmes, having previously presented the Hall of Fame Concert on Classic FM.
-In 2008 she presented the Traveller's Tree series on Radio 4.
+In 2008, she presented the Traveller's Tree series on Radio 4.
 Derham also makes an occasional guest presenter appearance on Saturday Live.

-In August 2015 the BBC announced that Derham would appear in the thirteenth series of Strictly Come Dancing.
+In August 2015, the BBC announced that Derham would appear in the thirteenth series of Strictly Come Dancing.
 Her partner was Anton Du Beke.
 In week 4, the couple finished top of the leader board.
-In weeks 9 and 11 they performed their best dances, both earning 35 out of a possible 40.
-In the semi-final they finished last in both dances and were in the dance-off with Anita Rani and Gleb Savchenko; the judges voted them through to compete in the final (the first time Anton had done so) where they finished in fourth place.
+In weeks 9 and 11, they performed their best dances, both earning 35 out of a possible 40.
+In the semi-final, they finished last in both dances and were in the dance-off with Anita Rani and Gleb Savchenko; the judges voted them through to compete in the final (the first time Anton had done so) where they finished in fourth place.
 In 2017, she returned for the Christmas Special and was partnered with Brendan Cole: the couple won the event.

-In August 2016 Derham presented The Girl from Ipanema, a documentary for BBC Four.
+In August 2016, Derham presented a documentary for BBC on The Girl from Ipanema.
 In September 2017, she presented coverage of the Last Night of the Proms on BBC Two and BBC One, and again in 2025.

 Since 2017, Derham has been a presenter on In Tune on BBC Radio 3.

 Other work

 Derham hosted the Classic Brit Awards ceremony four times from 2001 to 2004.
-In August 2008 she appeared in the BBC Two talent programme Maestro, where she learnt to conduct orchestral, choral and operatic music; and, in 2010, in the factual entertainment programme First Love, where she returned to the violin playing of her youth.
+In August 2008, she appeared in the BBC Two talent programme Maestro, where she learnt to conduct orchestral, choral and operatic music; and, in 2010, in the factual entertainment programme First Love, where she returned to the violin playing of her youth.

 In 2015, Derham partnered with BAFTA-nominated producer Jane Gerber to found Peanut & Crumb, a Brighton-based multiplatform studio that produces branded content, podcasts and broadcast programmes.